The Sky Tonight

 The Milky Way

 The plane of our galaxy from Scutum (at left) through Sagittarius and Scorpius (centre) to Centaurus and Crux (right).
 The Eta Carinae nebula is at the right margin, below centre.
-The Coalsack is clearly visible, and the dark dust lanes can be seen.
-Taken with an ultra-wide-angle lens.

 It is rewarding to scan along this band with a pair of binoculars, looking for star clusters and emission nebulae.
 Dust lanes along the plane of the Milky Way appear to split it in two in some parts of the sky.
 One of these lanes can be easily seen, starting near Alpha Centauri and heading towards Antares.